gosub-com/Zurfur/README.md

 that the class does not necessarily support the interface, and it's on the user (not the library writer) to make sure it's all kosher.

-#### Optional Conversion Back to the Concrete Class
+#### Conversion Back to the Concrete Class

-**TBD:** The default will be that the interface cannot be cast back to the original class.
-The documentation below will be updated.

-An interface can optionally be `protected`.
-A protected interface cannot be converted back to the original class or any other concrete class, including `object`.
-It can be implicitly converted to a base interface or explicitly converted to any interface that implements a subset of its methods.

-This prevents people from using a cast to bypass the intended use of the interface.
-For example:

-    pub class MyStuff
-    {
-        // Nobody should modify my stuff, but it's ok if they look at it myStuff List<Stuff>()
-        pub ro SeeMyStuff IRoArray<Stuff> = #protected IRoArray<Stuff>(myStuff);
-    }
-    pub static fun MyFunc(yourStuff MyStuff)
-    {
-        // Modify your stuff.
-ILLEGAL!
-        #List<Stuff>(yourStuff.SeeMyStuf).Add(Stuff());
-    }
+A base class can be cast to a derived class, but it is impossible* to cast an interface back to its concrete class.
+This prevents people from "fishing" around to get at the concrete class.
+Can you believe people actually do that?
+Please don't look at my code :)

+* Impossible in safe code that is.
+Unsafe code can get at the underlying pointer.

 #### Static Interfaces and Functions